tjhrulz/GPMDP-Plugin/README.md

 **Rating** - Integer of the rating of the song, -1 is thumbs down, 0 is no rating, 1 is thumbs up
 **Volume** - Integer between 0-100 of what the current volume is oin GPMDP **Lyrics** - String of the lyrics of the song. **Note** While downloading the lyrics or if there are none know this string will be "" Thus this changes twice on any song with lyrics and only once on a song without lyrics
+**Queue** - List of the previous 10 and next 10 songs as well as the current song.
+Set attribute QueueLocation (Any number -10 through 10) to pick the song you want and attribute QueueType (Title, Artist, Album, AlbumArt, Duration, PlayCount, or Index) to pick the type of info.
 **themetype** - Integer of the type of theme GPMDP is using, 0 is white, 1 is black
 **themecolor** - String of RGB value without transparency of the theme color in GPMDP **Note** custom colors are not supported
 **State** - Integer of the play state of GPMDP, 0 is stopped, 1 is playing, 2 is paused